posted by Marion@Life Tastes Good on 2012-11-15

 I LOVE apple pie, but I'm just not very good at making pie crusts.
-Madison, on the other hand, can make the same exact recipe for crust and it turns out fabulous!
+My daughter, Madison, on the other hand, can make the same exact recipe for crust and it turns out fabulous!
 Why is that??

 Don wanted something with apples... with Madison away at school, I figured I'd try something that would be sort of like apple pie just without the crust.
 The apples and caramel are so delicious together.
 This dessert is an easy way to get the apple pie taste without the hassle!
 Thanks Pillsbury!

 Recipe Inspired by: Pillsbury's Caramel Apple Streusel Bars